 - FMRIB Graduate Analysis Course Tutor

 Developmental stuttering is the persistence of disruptions to the natural flow of speech which typically surface in early childhood.
-With particular focus on the motor system, I use a combination of behavioural and neuroimaging techniques to examine potential mechanisms contributing to or resulting from lifelong speech disruption.
-My primary interest is clarifying the role of subcortical structures and the cerebellum in stuttering.
-Further, I hope to clarify whether the presumed motor disruption is domain general, or specific to the demands of speech.
-My secondary interest is in identifying subtypes of stuttering that could benefit therapeutic research and application.
+With particular focus on the motor system, I used a combination of behavioural and neuroimaging techniques to examine potential mechanisms contributing to or resulting from lifelong speech disruption.
+My primary interest was clarifying the role of subcortical structures and the cerebellum in stuttering.
+Further, I hoped to clarify whether the presumed motor disruption is domain general, or specific to the demands of speech.
+My secondary interest was in identifying subtypes of stuttering that could benefit therapeutic research and application.

 Diffusion tensor imaging identified widespread disruption in stuttering, in the language and motor systems as well as the cerebellar peduncles.
 These disruptions surfaced bilaterally, including in probabilistic tracts of the arcuate fasciculus, a critical pathway for speech and language function.
 Unilateral disruption was observed in representation of the corticospinal/corticobulbar tracts as well (Connally Ward, Howell, & Watkins, Brain Lang.
 2014 Apr;131:25-35).